Dongwon Jo

 *Keywords: Generative Models, Efficient Inference, Model Compression, Algorithm-Hardware Co-design

-Selected Research [Full List]
+Selected Publications [Full List]

 Token Sparse Attention: Efficient Long-Context Inference with Interleaved Token Selection